SCIInstitute/SCI-Solver_Peridynamic/README.md

 The project has been deprecated.
 There are still many bugs and performance issues.

-SPH simulation has been implemented but it is not finshed and may not work.
+SPH simulation has been implemented but it is not completed.
+It may work, but incorrectly.

 # Build